keptn/keptn.github.io/content/docs/0.16.x/manage/triggers/index.md

 title: Triggers
 description: Using triggers to kick off a sequence
 weight: 50
-keywords: [0.15.x-manage]
+keywords: [0.16.x-manage]
 aliases:
 ---

+A Keptn sequence can be triggered in any of the following ways:

+* Using the Keptn API
+* Using the Keptn CLI
+* From the Bridge UI
+* Using the `triggeredOn`property in the `shipyard` file.

+## Using triggeredOn in a sequence

-You can define *triggers* to kick off a sequence in response to specific events.
+Use the `triggeredOn` property in a project's [shipyard](../../reference/files/shipyard) file to kick off a sequence in response to specific events.

-## Define a trigger for a sequence

-To define a trigger,
+Essentially, this links sequences together to form chains of sequences.
-use the `triggeredOn` property and specify a list of events.
-Use event types that refer to the status of a sequence execution.
+Specify a list of events to `triggeredOn`, using event types that refer to the status of a sequence execution.
 Their name follows the pattern:

 * `[stage_name].[sequence_name].finished`